JonKing93/pdsi/README.md

 ### Credits

 This PDSI function is based on a script written by Dave Meko.
-It was updated by Jonathan King in 2020 to efficiently process multiple sites.
+It was updated by Jonathan King in 2020 to include the Southern Hemisphere, and to efficiently process multiple sites.